It’s happened to me, and from the number of questions about it, it’s happened to many others. Your air compressor has a broken air intake filter?

 Pick an air filter that has the same male thread size, the same or larger filter housing O.D., and the same or larger intake hole for air to get into the filter.
 As long as you are not restricting the air intake into the pump, pretty much any air compressor intake filter will do.

 If the air compressor is under warranty, get a recommendation for replacement from the manufacturer, if one is availailable.

 Otherwise, I would buy the smallest (cheapest), 1″ thick, furnace filter similar to this one:

 After getting it home, I would remove the cardboard housing, and using my existing air filter element or housing as a guide, cut the media to fit.

 If the filter housing has a space, I would cut two or three (or as many needed) rounds to fit the element, to increase the filtering capability of the intake filter.

 Remember back when I wrote that the typical air intake filter was to remove “bricks and two by fours” from the incoming air stream.
 This filter element will do just that.

 Obviously, if the air intake filter on your compressor is more elaborate than those I refer to you will need to pursue the right element more aggresively.
 Yet, if that were the case, likely a more elaborate filter element will justify an after market supply stream, and you mayhave no problem getting a replacement.

 Good luck with replacing your broken air intake filter or filter element.
-If, after reviewing this information, you still have questions, feel free to post them in the ASK forum on this site.
+If, after reviewing this information, you still have questions, feel free to post them below.